 What it covers

-- If you are widowed, divorced, or a single parent, child allowance of £448 per month for the first child, and £110 per month for the second and third child under the age of 16, if you are accompanied by your children and solely legally responsible for them
+- If you are widowed, divorced, or a single parent, child allowance of £446 per month for the first child, and £117 per month for the second and third child under the age of 16, if you are accompanied by your children and solely legally responsible for them.

 Who can apply

-- Be registered for a PhD at a university in your home country by the time your scholarship is confirmed.
-Your final qualification will be awarded by your home country university (not your proposed UK university).
-This scholarship will not support your period of study at your home country university.
+- Be registered for a PhD at a university in your home country by the time your scholarship is confirmed (September 2020);

-Once received by the CSC, each candidate’s application will be considered firstly by an academic adviser with expertise in the subject area concerned, and then by the CSC selection committee in competition with other candidates.
+Eligible applications will be considered in line with the CSC’s Split-site Scholarships selection criteria, including by the CSC selection committee in competition with other candidates.

 Applications will be considered according to the following selection criteria: